macmanes-lab/Lindsay/transcriptome_work.md

 1. In excel
 2. =IF(D2=0,0,1)
 3. Sum function
-4. Larva has 85194 transcrtipts
+4. Larva has 85194 transcripts
 5. Adult has 94413 transcripts

 #####Finding amount in common